Flaming drink

 A flaming drink is a cocktail or other mixed drink that contains flammable, high-proof alcohol, which is ignited before consumption.
 The alcohol may be an integral part of the drink, or it may be floated as a thin layer across the top of the drink.
 The flames are mostly for dramatic flair.
 However, in combination with certain ingredients, the flavor of the drink is altered.
 Some flavors are enhanced, and the process may impart a toasted flavor to some drinks.

 History

-Alcohol has been consumed as a drink for millennia.
-It has been used as a fuel for fire for a long time as well.
-Exactly when people began combining alcohol in drink with fire is uncertain.
+While alcohol has historically been both consumed as a drink and used as fuel for fire, the first instance of a flaming alcoholic drink is uncertain.

 Many traditional recipes for food incorporate flaming alcohol as a key process or ingredient.
 This method of cooking is usually referred to as flambé.
 Bananas Foster, cherries jubilee, bombe Alaska, crêpe Suzette, steak Diane, and coq au vin are a few well-known dishes that utilize this method for both imparting complex flavors in the food and, in the case of all but the last, a spectacle performed at the tableside.
 During the Victorian era, flaming steamed puddings became a tradition.